reflectivity/reflectivity.github.io/projects/simple_model.md

 A joint project by the *file formats* and the *data analysis* working groups.

-This is a collection of ideas for how to describe a reflectometry sample in a **simple** and **flexible** way.
+Based on slack discussions and online meetings, Artur and Jochen suggest the following approach for a **simple** and **flexible** way to define a first step sample model.

-This might be a first step towards a general and comprehensive sample description language.
+All previous suggestions and variants are removed in order to avoid confusion.

 ### aims